FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/glossary.md

 **FinOps Cost and Usage Specification (FOCUS)**

-An effort to build an open specification for cloud billing data.
+An open source specification that defines requirements for billing data.

 **Interruptible**

-A category of compute resources in which resources can be paused or terminated by the CSP within certain criteria, often available for discounted pricing when compared to the equivalent non-interruptible resource.
+A category of compute resources that can be paused or terminated by the CSP within certain criteria, often advertised at reduced unit pricing when compared to the equivalent non-interruptible resource.

 **List Unit Price**

-A provider published unit price for a single pricing measurement unit.
+The suggested provider-published unit price for a single [Pricing Unit](#pricingunit) of the associated SKU, exclusive of any discounts.
+This price is denominated in the [Billing Currency](#glossary:billingcurrency).

 **Metric**